Have you been diagnosed with a brain tumour? Order your free information pack.

 Donate today

-Professor Chesler is the head of the Centre for Paediatric Oncology Experimental Medicine at The Institute of Cancer Research, London, and a Consultant Paediatric Oncologist at the Royal Marsden NHS Trust.
+Professor Louis Chesler is the head of the Centre for Paediatric Oncology Experimental Medicine at The Institute of Cancer Research, London, and a Consultant Paediatric Oncologist at the Royal Marsden NHS Trust.